priimak/xymesh/README.md

 Installation
 ------------

-To install using following instructions you may need to install 'rubygems' package.
+You can install this ruby package directly from git repository.
+Note, that you may need to install 'rubygems' package for the following procedure to succeed.

+    $ git clone git@github.com:priimak/xymesh.git
+    $ cd xymesh
     $ gem build xymesh.gemspec
     $ sudo gem install ./xymesh-0.1.0.gem